76K California violent, career felons get earlier releases | Federal News Network

 “Additionally, these changes would help to reduce the prison population by allowing incarcerated persons to earn their way home sooner,” she said.

-She provided the emergency regulations and estimates of how many inmates they will affect at the request of The Associated Press, but the department otherwise made no public announcement.
+Simas provided the emergency regulations and estimates of how many inmates they will affect at the request of The Associated Press.

+Simas said the department was granted authority to make the changes through the rulemaking process and under the current budget.
+By making them “emergency regulations” the agency could impose the new rules without public comment.

+The department now must submit permanent regulations next year.
+They will be considered a public hearing and opportunity for public comment.

 Kent Scheidegger, legal director of the Criminal Justice Legal Foundation that represents crime victims, said the notion that the credits are for good behavior is a misnomer.